jkool702/timep/README.md

 1. getting CPU time (via clock_gettime and getrusage).
 This is dramatically more acurate than the info in /proc
 2. computing checksums.
 The checksums timep uses are typically quite small, and having builtin functions to do this avoids the fork cost, making them dramatically faster.

 These loadable builtins are encoded directly in the `timep.bash` file as custom compressed base64 sequence.
-These base64 sequences have both sha256 and md5 checksums builtin that are verified on extraction. the followimng arches are included in `timep.bash`:
+These base64 sequences have both sha256 and md5 checksums builtin that are verified on extraction. the following arches are included in `timep.bash`:
 * x86_64
 * aarch64
 * armv7